dtseto/Hermes-master/README.md

 B10 and B11 have heightened security permissions.
 B11 has hardened runtime.
 Try downloading b9 and running it before be b10 and b11.

-Media keys in b11 and probably b10 will require heightened permissions accessibility enabled.
+Media keys in b11 and probably b10 will require heightened permissions accessibility and input monitoring enabled manually for Hermes after starting for the first time.

+System Settings → Privacy & Security → Accessibility
+System Settings → Privacy & Security → Input Monitoring

 If installing B11 and the scroll views for stations and history are not centered expand the window to fit them and restart they recenter on restart.